-6. Issues Worth Noting and Actions Taken
+5. Issues Worth Noting and Actions Taken

-- 6.1.
-This section of the report was an assessment of potential issues at the original signing date in July 2019.
-Where appropriate an update is included within each issue (including cross-referencing to assessments of those issues now considered to be significant). - 6.2.
+5.1.
 Issues worthy of note are issues that are not categorised as significant but which require attention to ensure continuous improvement of the system of internal control.
 New or outstanding issues are as follows: